Dr. Jakob's research is on the biochemical aspects of the bacterial response to heat shock.

 Justine has started her PhD in the Jakob lab in April 2016.
 Her research focuses on the role of polyphosphate in amyloidogenic diseases including Alzheimer's disease and Parkinson's diseases.
 In vitro she is characterizing the underlying mechanisms of the interaction between polyphosphate and its amyloidogenic client proteins.
 Within a neuronal cell line she is investigating these findings in the context of a cellular system and tries to further unravel the protective role that polyphosphate has against amyloid toxicity.

 Chris joined the laboratory in December 2016, acting as both lab manager and part-time researcher; his current projects revolve around adapting the tripartite fusion system into mammalian lines, to investigate protein folding in higher order species.
 He obtained his B.S. in Biochemistry from Michigan State University, and M.S. in Genetics from Wayne State University.
 This position allows him to combine his interests in management and student support with his background in molecular biology.
-Outside of the lab, he enjoys cooking, baking, beer, camping, and taking care of too many cats.

 Research Laboratory Technician Senior